romerojoseing/100DaysOfCode/README.md

 # 🐱‍👤 #100DaysOfCode: Challenge Accepted

-_This challenge is one of the most complicated for developers 👨‍💻, since it requires a lot of perseverance._
+_This challenge is one of the most complicated for developers 👨‍💻, since it requires a lot of perseverance_

 ## Rules 📐